dynomite567/PackerSystems/README.md

 **Forked from GitHub repo BaileyGingerTechnology/PackerSystems**

-The goal of this project is to eventually provide practice environments for CyberPatriot for high school students
+The goal of this project is to eventually provide practice environments for high school students in CyberPatriot.

 ## Build instructions: